 They also help you understand what taste you can expect.
 In this guide, we break down the major types of black tea and look at 10 popular varieties.
 It’s simple, clear, and easy to follow.

-what is black tea
+What is black tea

 where does this black tea come from?